 Once you’ve wiped your awning down, you’ll thoroughly rinse your awning; both top and bottom; making certain to remove all soap or solutions.

 Over time, your exterior light covers will yellow, cloud or acquire moisture inside.
-You can use ___ to bring back their clear luster just like headlights on older cars.
+You can use a headlight restoration kit to bring back their clear luster just like headlights on older cars.

 And because they may be exposed to fluctuations in temperatures, they often crack and break.
 You can either replace the light covers themselves or upgrade and replace your exterior lights with newer models.